-The Amazon Fire TV Recast is designed to be a DVR for your antenna with a simple hook that sets it apart from competitors.
+The Amazon Fire TV Recast is a DVR for your antenna with a simple hook that sets it apart from competitors.

 The Recast will broadcast live over-the-air TV from NBC, ABC, CBS, FOX, PBS and whatever else your TV antenna can pull in.
-That means lots of free sports like NFL football, NCAA basketball and soccer.
+For sports fans, that means lots of free NFL football, NCAA basketball, NASCAR, NHL hockey and soccer.
 Local news and whatever prime time programming you want to watch are up for grabs too.

 Amazon seems intent on using Recast to compete with similar OTA DVRs from TiVo, Tablo and SiliconDust, the makers of HDHomeRun tuners.

 If you don’t already own a Fire TV device — whether it’s a Fire Stick or the latest Fire TV Cube — you’ll need one to use Recast.
 You will also need a TV antenna to plug into the Fire TV Recast.